Urinary Incontinence in Seniors: Facts and Myths

 Truth: Men are less prone to discuss the matter with family members or medical professionals, and so are less likely to be clinically diagnosed with urinary incontinence.
 However, per NAFC estimates, about 20% to 25% of Americans with incontinence are men.

 When it comes to urinary incontinence, UTIs, and other delicate medical issues in older individuals, you can rely on one of the most experienced home health agencies in Salt Lake City and beyond, Harmony Home Health & Hospice, to provide comprehensive care services with dignity and respect that allow for enhanced independence, safety, and comfort.
 We’re here with a wide range of services for seniors at home, according to each person’s specific needs – from help with therapy, nursing care, disease management, and so much more.

 If your senior loved one is having difficulties with incontinence, make sure the person is provided with a correct diagnosis from the physician to ensure there aren’t any underlying concerns.
 The caregivers at Harmony Home Health & Hospice can help your loved one control the effects of incontinence in a compassionate and discreet way.
-Contact us at 1-877-I-NEED-CARE (1-877-463-3322 for more information about our home care services in Salt Lake City and the surrounding communities as well as the Albuquerque area.
+Contact us at 1-877-I-NEED-CARE (1-877-463-3322 for more information about our elderly care in Salt Lake City, UT and the surrounding communities.